Flight departures board at the airport

 Are last-minute flights cheaper?

-What happens if I find a better deal after booking a flight?
+What happens if I find a better deal after booking?

 hand pointing